wskariah/DevSecops_CICD_Pipeline/README.md

 ( I do not have Nexus or most of the requirements.)

 exemplar-pipeline-ws/
-├── Dockerfile                        # Docker image
-├── Jenkinsfile                       # Jenkins pipeline definition
-├── devfile.yaml                      # Devfile for containerized development in RedHat DevSpace ├── pom.xml                           # Maven build file
+├── Dockerfile                        # Docker image but I am using podman ├── Jenkinsfile                       # Jenkins pipeline definition ├── devfile.yaml                      # Devfile for containerized development in RedHat DevSpace ├── pom.xml                           # Maven build file